 The Division of Gynecologic Oncology is an integral part of the University of Virginia Cancer Center.
-The Cancer Center is part of an elite group of NCI-Designated Clinical Cancer Centers and is directed by Thomas P. Loughran, Jr., MD.
+The Cancer Center is part of an elite group of NCI-Designated Comprehensive Clinical Cancer Centers and is directed by Thomas P. Loughran, Jr., MD.

 The first year of the Gynecologic Oncology fellowship will be devoted purely to laboratory research, with minimal clinical responsibilities ascribed to the fellow.
 Fellows have the option to pursue laboratory translational research during or pursue a Master’s degree in Public Health (MPH).
 The decision to join a wet laboratory or obtain an MPH should be made in the months prior to starting fellowship.